codenothing/Nlint/doc/Precommit.md

 Just remember to set your .lintignore script(s) to block linting of files you know will fail.

 If you have yet to create a pre-commit hook, just move the pre-commit.sample file to pre-commit, and remove everything but the first line with the shebang telling what env to use.
+Make sure it is executable.

 SVN Pre-Commit